 Honestly, rating your skills out of 5 stars or on some sort of progress bar does not mean anything.
 What is 4 stars on Invision telling me anyway!?

 How to present your UX and Design Skills

 I totally understand that there might be a number of UX skills, tools and proficiencies that you want to show off, and that as designers, we naturally tend towards a more visual way of displaying information.
-But to my mind, its an over-used pattern that you see in far too many CVs, and is also completely subjective.
+But to my mind, its an over-used pattern that you see in far too many CVs/resumes, and is also completely subjective.
 When everything is at 4 and 5 stars, it ends up being completely meaningless.